 Your lessons are the substance of your class — think of them as the "main course" of the class meal.
 As mentioned above, the average class includes 20-60 minutes of pre-recorded video content broken down in a series of short 2- to 8-minute lessons (or videos).

-Think about other ways to augment your lessons — add these notes to your planning document as well.
+Think about other ways to augment your lessons — add these notes to your planning template as well.
 Here are a few ideas:

 Bookend Your Lessons

 Create a “mental map” of your class by including consistent cues at the start and end of your lessons.
 You could add a brief title slide at the start of each lesson video, either edited in the video itself or that lesson video's cover image, and a brief slide at the end that summarizes key takeaways.
 These additions can helpfully orient students and create coherence in your class.

 Vary Your Visuals

 As mentioned, varying your visuals help make an engaging lesson!
 Consider ways you can use different video formats in your class, as well as B-roll, to augment your teaching.
 Slides or graphics can help guide your presentation, set the pacing of your class, and highlight core takeaways for your students.
 As mentioned above, for talking head shots, we recommend switching things up with a new camera angle, graphic, or slide every 30-45 seconds in your lessons.

 Feel free to draw on your own experience in your lessons.
 Share tips and tricks, or any hacks you’ve found.
 Don’t worry about the “right” way to do something – share your way!
 Anticipate where a student may struggle and mention strategies you’ve used to work through hurdles.
 Stories, anecdotes, and even jokes are also helpful to make concepts memorable and so students can connect with you.